ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

 Imagine finishing a long checklist handed to you at the start of the day.
 Every box is marked exactly as required.
-When you look up, there is no next page.
+There is no second page.

 Expand for the fuller picture

-Imagine being excellent at games where the rules are printed clearly.
+Imagine being excellent at games with printed rules.
 One day the board is set down without instructions.
-You keep waiting for someone to explain how to begin.
+You wait for someone to explain how to begin.

 Expand for the fuller picture

-Imagine learning how to operate a machine perfectly.
+Imagine learning to operate a complex machine perfectly.
 You know every lever and sound.
 No one explains why the machine exists.

 Expand for the fuller picture